wifinigel/win-wlan-data-script/README.md

  .\wlan_data_v0.02.ps1 >> c:\temp\wlan_data.csv

- A;ternatively, to monitor the output at the same time as writing to the CS file, us this command in the Powershell:
+ Alternatively, to monitor the output at the same time as writing to the CS file, us this command in the Powershell:

  cd [dir_where_script_is_installed]